COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 ### Midterms (25\%)

 There will be two (2) midterms.
-The midterms will have two parts: 1) a conceptual, in-person portion taken on the day of the exam in class and 2) a shorter, technical, take-home portion, released at 8PM on the day of the in-class exam and due that night (see [Course Schedule](https://cogs18.github.io/assets/intro/syllabus.html#course-schedule)).
-The in-class portion will be closed-notes.
+The midterms will have two parts: 1) a conceptual portion taken on the day of the exam via GradeScope and 2) a shorter, technical, take-home portion, released at 8PM on the day of the exam on Datahub and due that night (see [Course Schedule](https://cogs18.github.io/assets/intro/syllabus.html#course-schedule)).
+Part 1 will be closed-notes.
 The take-home portion will be open-notes and open-Internet.
 All parts will be completed individually.
 Students will not be permitted to discuss the questions on the exam with anyone until both parts are submitted.

-Students *must* attend the lecture time for which they are enrolled on webreg on exam days.

 As former students know, I take academic integrity seriously, but I also trust most students to do the right thing.
 I would rather spend more time teaching and less time ensuring that there is no way for students to cheat because let's be honest...there's _always_ a way to cheat.
 I trust and am confident that the vast majority of students care about their education enough to take this seriously and am unwilling to spend all my energy focused on those students who do not.
 That said, students should anticipate that if they are caught cheating on an exam, they will fail the class. ::steps off soapbox::